This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-21. Deodorize the Smelly Garbage can
+21. Deodorize the Smelly Garbage Can

 The amount of borax to be added depends on the condition of the bin.
-If it has not been cleaned for a long time and is smelling really bad, then empty around a cup of borax in it.
+If it has not been cleaned for a long time and is smelling bad, then empty around half a cup of borax in it.

 Let the borax do its work by leaving it in for at least 15-20 minutes.
-Rinse and leave to dry.
+Rinse clean and leave to dry.

-22. Keep your Humidifier Odorless
+22. Keep Your Humidifier Odorless

-Similar to a refrigerator, humidifier start smelling bad with time.
-They need to be deodorized from time to time.
-To keep the humidifier free of any odor, dissolve 5-6 tablespoon of borax in 3-4 quarts of water and add it to the tank.
+Humidifiers need to be deodorized from time to time.
+To keep the humidifier free of any odor, dissolve 5-6 tablespoons of borax in 3-4 quarts of water and add it to the tank.

 Need to make your home smell good?
 These simple hacks will make your home smell good naturally.

-23. Dealing with pests
+23. Dealing with Pests

 To get rid of bed bugs, sprinkle a generous amount of borax on the mattress and in the storage hold of the bed (if any).